chivandikwa/gatsby-casper/src/content/cyrptographic-exception-in-iis.md

 > ⚠️ The Load User Profile setting only applies to user accounts.
 Service Accounts like NETWORK SERVICE and ApplicationPoolIdentity have special handling.

-### What exactly happens when I set LoadUserProfile in IIS pool?
+### What exactly happens when I set Load User Profile in the IIS pool?

 The user profile is loaded.
 This includes their cryptographic store, environment variables such as %TEMP%, and other ones.

 ### To enable the setting

-1. Go to IIS Manager
+1. Go to the IIS Manager

 1. Go to the application pool instance

 1. Click advanced settings

-1. Under Process model, set Load User Profile to true
+1. Under the Process model, set Load User Profile to true

-1. Recycle the application pool and restart linked web application for changes to reflect
+1. Recycle the application pool and restart the linked web application for changes to reflect